barbazul/1kfa/mod_guide_gm.md

 ### Reward Yourselves

-If every player has had a chance to get satisfactory feedback it's time to dole out green tokens.
+If every player has had a chance to get satisfactory feedback it's time to dole out experience points.
 Give a new one to each player.

 ## The Core Game Loop